xfold/LanguageBiasesInReddit/README.md

 ```

 # Datasets
-We prepared smaller versions of the datasets used in this work, consisting of 1M comments.
-The datasets are prepared to be loaded the same way the original datasets used in this work, although results might slightly vary since they are shorter versions of the originals.
+We prepared smaller versions of the datasets used in this work consisting of 1M comments.
+Conceptual and USAS biased in these smaller versions should be similar to the ones presented in the original paper which considered the whole dataset.
 <ul>
 <li> Short [Dating Advice](https://osf.io/3rzkb) scrapped from [here](https://www.reddit.com/r/dating_advice/)</li>
 <li> Short [Atheism](https://osf.io/v2wrg) scrapped from [here](https://www.reddit.com/r/atheism/)</li>